liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 if the page `10` is at `/api/v1/pages/10`, you may want to retrieve the same resource with different content type, not specifying the `format` explicitly in the extension `/api/v1/pages/10.html`, but instead using HTTP `Accept` header.

-You could play with the demo using the tag `git checkout -f part1-content-negotiation`, also see the differences with the `part1`s tag at [compare/part1-content-negotiation...part1](https://github.com/liuggio/symfony2-rest-api-the-best-2013-way/compare/part1-content-negotiation...part1)
+[EDIT] removed the tags content-negotiation.
+If you want to play with the rest application without the extension, set false to `prefer_extension` here:`https://github.com/liuggio/symfony2-rest-api-the-best-2013-way/blob/master/app/config/config.yml#L102`.

 Request: `curl -i localhost:8000/api/v1/pages/10`
 No Accept header is sent so the fallback is `text/html`